Welcome to the Guilford web site, the site for and about this distinctive community located in north Baltimore.

 Guilford was planned by the Olmsted firm and developed by the Roland Park Company in the early 1900’s.
 It has stunningly beautiful architecture, community parks, streets lined with mature trees, the world-famous Sherwood Gardens, and a prime location that is a short commute to downtown Baltimore.
 Guilford is designated a National Register Historic District.

-Guilford’s location is minutes from the Johns Hopkins Homewood campus, Loyola College, the College of Notre Dame, an array of excellent neighborhood restaurants, the Baltimore Museum of Art and the City’s finest public and private schools.
+Guilford’s location is minutes from the Johns Hopkins Homewood campus, Loyola University Maryland, Notre Dame of Maryland University, an array of excellent neighborhood restaurants, the Baltimore Museum of Art and the City’s finest public and private schools.

-The Guilford Association, Guilford’s neighborhood association, represents the community, increasing the power of individual voices.
-Its volunteer board and committee members serve as liaison with City departments, address concerns of the community, coordinate communication, raise funds to support Sherwood Gardens and other neighborhood priorities and most important, oversee and enforce the Deed and Agreement.
-The covenants of the Deed and Agreement assure that the integrity of the community is maintained and that the original design standards are followed.
+The Guilford Association, Guilford’s Homeowner Association, represents the community, increasing the power of individual voices.
+Its volunteer board and committee members serve as liaison with City departments, address concerns of the community, coordinate communication, organize community events for all ages and most importantly, oversee and enforce the Deed and Agreement.
+The covenants of the Deed and Agreement assure that the integrity of the community is maintained and that the original design standards of Guilford are followed.